Ballet dancer injured in deadly Bahamas boat explosion doesnt know she lost legs, family says

 Brian Schaffer, Stefanie Schaffer’s uncle, told NBC News that his niece was sitting right above the origin of the explosion and suffered broken bones and internal injuries.
 Both of her legs had to be removed at the knees.
-The recent college graduate from Vermont is also being kept in a medically induced coma and is in critical condition, NBC News reported.
+The recent college graduate from Vermont is also being kept in a medically induced coma and is in critical condition.

+- Detective: DeKalb teen killed for 'taking too long in the bathroom'

+- Everything you need to know about the 2018 AJC Peachtree Road Race

-“I don’t think she knows she doesn’t have any legs left,” Brian Schaffer told NBC News.
+“I don’t think she knows she doesn’t have any legs left,” Brian Schaffer said.

 “Trying to think of what her life’s going to be like and what we all need to do as a family to get her back to being that ballet dancer and soccer player.
 That’s what I want to do,” Brian Schaffer said, according to WTVJ.